ivnsch/clojushop/README.md

 4  | Not found
 5  | Database internal error

 The webservice and dataprovider codes are completely independent in each other.
-The webservice layer decides how to react to database result codes.
+The webservice layer (https://github.com/i-schuetz/clojushop/blob/master/src/clojushop/handler.clj) decides how to handle database result codes.